xenonview-com/view-swift-sdk/README.md

 }
 ```

-Of course, you"ll have to make the following modifications to the above code:
+Of course, you'll have to make the following modifications to the above code:
 - Replace `<API KEY>` with your [api key](https://xenonview.com/api-get)

 > **Note:** For older OS support, surround your calls with: